TRAINING

 Build organisational capability and develop your professional staff in best practice radiation regulation.
 Understand contemporary practice and emerging trends, and take a leadership approach to developments in technology and standards.
 Navigate the State, Commonwealth, national and international framework, and create better outcomes for the public, industry, and government within constrained resources.

 For industry professionals: understand how radiation regulatory approaches can improve operational efficiency and business sustainability outcomes.
 Enable effective engagement with government and regulators.
+Discuss issues with peers and build your radiation network.

 Queries and expressions of interest can be lodged with the contact form below.